 (1) To roll out INFCOM Circles as an ongoing mechanism to connect, engage, mentor groups of women, including younger experts, across WMO and its Members, adapting materials where needed to broaden geographical appeal across cultures so that regional diversity is promoted;

-(2) To formulate recommendations based on the outcome of the Allyship at Work-Workshops as well as to adapt its content to broaden its usefulness to a WMO context and to enable regular [Secretariat] workshops;
+(2) To formulate recommendations based on the outcome of the Allyship at Work-Workshops as well as to adapt its content to broaden its usefulness to a WMO context and to enable regular workshops;

 (3) To capture and communicate exemplars of success from women who have engaged in WMO expert teams, etc. and how this has helped them grow their skills, confidence, leadership, etc. AND the benefits that have flowed back to their organizations;

-(4) To move forward with [Argentina] the implementation of the eight priorities for the INFCOM Gender Focal point, stated in the annex to the present decision;
+(4) To move forward with the implementation of the eight priorities for the INFCOM Gender Focal point, stated in the annex to the present decision;

-(5) To ensure INFCOM’s gender activities and priorities align with the objectives of the WMO Strategic Plan 2024–2027, WMO Gender Equality Policy and updated WMO Gender Action Plan; [USA]
+(5) To ensure INFCOM’s gender activities and priorities align with the objectives of the WMO Strategic Plan 2024–2027, WMO Gender Equality Policy and updated WMO Gender Action Plan;

 (6) To include a review of status and progress at each Management Group meeting of INFCOM as a standing agenda item;